 TBD- in person only

 Facilitator: Employment Matters staff

 Also, noteworthy: Dare to Lead & Primal Leadership: Unleashing the Power of Emotional Intelligence

 Foundations of Supervision

 Being a great leader is much more than managing people.
-This session will focus on five key components of exceptional leadership: Self-awareness, coaching, engagement, feedback, and communication.
+This session will focus on six key components of exceptional leadership.
 Learn specific ways to enhance team performance.
 Whether you are a seasoned supervisor or entering the role this class will provide tools to help navigate growing your role.

 This session identifies best practices for supporting individuals and teams as they navigate the challenging change process.
-Learn to identify the three distinct stages of transition and how to develop appropriate responses to invite people forward.
+Learn to identify the facets of change and how to develop appropriate responses to invite people forward.
 Audit existing practices at an individual, team and organizational level for effectiveness.
-Leave with ideas on how to optimize and build capacity for change individually and organizationally.
+Gain ideas on how to optimize and build capacity for change individually and organizationally.

 Having a leadership role and little authority can create a frustrating dynamic.
 The Lead shares the role with both the employees and the supervisor.
 This class will offer a chance to identify the opportunities to better influence, as well as how to more effectively leverage personal relationships.
 It provides concrete tools and tactics to enhance knowledge and skillset in a Lead capacity.